v2ray/domain-list-community/README.md

 ### Attributes

 Attribute is useful for sub-group of domains, especially for filtering purpose.
-For example, the list of "google" domains may contains its main domains, as well as domains that serve ads.
-The ads domains may be marked by attribute "@ads", and can be used as "geosite:google@ads" in V2Ray routing.
+For example, the list of `google` domains may contains its main domains, as well as domains that serve ads.
+The ads domains may be marked by attribute `@ads`, and can be used as `geosite:google@ads` in V2Ray routing.

 ## Contribution guideline